-In January 2021, a litigation claim was brought by, or on behalf of, a number of customers against Bank of Scotland and its subsidiary undertakings which had issued shared appreciation mortgage products, including the Company.
-The claim was issued in the County Court and is brought under the unfair relationship provisions of the Consumer Credit Act 1974.
-The claimants claim that the relationship between the Company and the mortgage customers was and is (as applicable) unfair to the claimants.
-The claim value is unquantified at this stage.
-The Company has carried out an assessment of the likelihood that the Company will be required to make a payment to settle the matter and has concluded that no provision is required against that litigation on the basis that a payment to the claimants is not probable.
+In January 2021, a litigation claim was brought by, or on behalf of, a number of customers against Bank of Scotland plc and some of its subsidiary undertakings which had issued shared appreciation mortgages, including the Company.
+The claim was issued in the County Court and was brought under the unfair relationship provisions of the Consumer Credit Act 1974.
+On 23 January 2024, the Claimants and Bank of Scotland plc (and the other Defendants, including the Company) agreed a commercial settlement of this litigation, without any admission of liability.
+The terms of the settlement agreement are confidential.
+There are no changes to the mortgages, or their terms and conditions.
+Following the settlement in January 2024, as detailed in note 17, the Directors have concluded that no provision is required against this claim in the Company's financial statements as Bank of Scotland plc has borne the costs of this settlement and likely will continue to do so for any further claims that may arise in the future.